tensorchord/envd-docs/docs/community/gsoc.md

 Make sure you meet the [GSoC eligibility requirements](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation).

-If possible, please make at least one pull request to any projects under [TensorChord](https://github.com/tensorchord/).
+If possible, please make at least one code change pull request to any projects under [TensorChord](https://github.com/tensorchord/).
+The PR doesn't have to be merged, but it does have to be visible to the public.

 We would prefer the applicants with container or machine learning experience.